GFI and Aspen Institute Food & Society Program Partnership

 Are you a member of the GW Community or an Aspen Food Leaders Fellow who wants to collaborate?

-The Global Food Institute and Aspen Food and Society are here to facilitate connections between our GW colleagues and students, and Food Leaders Fellows.
+The Global Food Institute and Aspen Food & Society are here to facilitate connections between our colleagues and students at GW, and the Food Leaders Fellows.

-We welcome proposals for collaborative research, event partnerships, or student course projects, and can offer modest financial or in-kind support to help facilitate them.
+We welcome proposals for collaborative research, event partnerships, and student course projects, and can offer modest financial or in-kind support to help facilitate them.
 Details are provided below.

 Approved collaborations will also benefit from shared promotion through GFI, the Aspen Institute, and GW’s Planet Forward.